mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_concepts.html.md

 concept AbstractConceptName
   is classifier
   predicts ConceptSchema
-  follows Antecedent1, Antecedent2      // 'follows' concept, block, or stream
-  feeds Dependent1                      // 'feeds' concept, block, or stream end
+  follows Antecedent1, Antecedent2      // 'follows' concept or the input stream feeds Dependent1                      // 'feeds' concept or the output stream end
 ```

-The `follows` and `feeds` keywords establish connectivity in the BRAIN directed graph in the same way that the `from` and `into` keywords do in stream declarations.
+The `follows` and `feeds` keywords establish connectivity in the BRAIN directed
+graph.
 The `is` keyword specifies the overall class of concept that is being modeled.
 For example, a classifier will learn to identify a label corresponding to its input, an estimator will learn to predict a value, a predictor will learn sequences and predict subsequent items in a sequence, etcetera.

 ------> from web